A step-by-step, visual explainer of forward noise and reverse denoising in modern diffusion models.

 The true scale difference between Mars and Mercury.

-A simulation showing the true scale difference between Saturn and Uranus.
+The true scale difference between Saturn and Uranus.

 A binary star where one planet orbits only the primary while a companion sun loops nearby.